Azure/azure-service-operator/docs/hugo/content/design/ADR-2022-11-Resource-Import.md

 $ asoctl export resource http://management.azure.com/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/rg1/providers/Microsoft.Network/virtualNetworks/vnet1
 ```

+The output would be a YAML file containing the Virtual Network and all child resources (e.g. subnets, route tables, etc).

-As an extension, we could also support `export resourcegroup` to generate a single YAML file containing all the resources in a resource group.
+As an extension, we could also support pointing at an entire resource group, generating a single YAML file containing all the resources in the specified resource group.
 This would be useful for users who want to snapshot an existing resource group as YAML for reuse.

 ``` bash
 $ asoctl export resourcegroup http://management.azure.com/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/rg1
 ```

 ### Data Flow

 The process of generating the YAML for a given resource can be simplified to the following flow: